Amazon shaping the ‘smart speaker’ conversation

-Though all three brands are fun and enjoyable to use (likely an effect of the initial novelty factor), Homepod underperforms in terms of perceptions of being both ‘playful’ and ‘friendly’ vs. Echo and Google Home.
-Again, this is likely to be due to the shortcomings of Siri as a more robotic and less personable presence than either Alexa or Google Assistant, leading to a less ‘lifelike’ conversation experience.
+Though all three brands are fun and enjoyable to use (likely an effect of the initial novelty factor), Homepod underperforms in terms of perceptions of being both playful and friendly vs. Echo and Google Home.
+Again, this is likely to be due to the view that Siri is more robotic and less personable than both Alexa and Google Assistant, with less accurate intonation and pronunciation equating to a less lifelike experience.

 Evolving the conversation

 In a category that didn’t exist just 18 months ago, the sheer scale of investment and growing pace of delivery illustrates the high stakes as the main players strive to achieve next-level consumer relationships.
 Further technological advances and investment are certain, as well as an increasing focus on striking the right deals with the right partners to improve brand experience and deliver ever more meaning and capability.

 There are clear opportunities here, not just for the smart speaker brands themselves but for brands from many different categories to expand reach and imbue meaning and momentum beyond traditional barriers.
 Amazon has gained an initial, hard-won advantage, but can it stay ahead of the pack for the long term?
 The next phase of the conversation starts now.

 Sonos, first model launched October 2017, c.£199

 AI = Alexa

 Apple, first model launched January 2018, c.£319